funcool/rumext/doc/user-guide.md

   [:> button {:name "foobar" :on-click some-fn}])
 ```

-You can see that when using the `[:>` handler we pass the props using lisp-style syntax
+You can see that when using the `[:>` handler we pass the props using
-which are automatically transformed into camelCase, and the component receives the
+lisp-style syntax which are automatically transformed into camelCase,
-parameters in a raw or native form from react (that is, in camelCase).
+and the component receives the parameters in a raw or native form from
+react (that is, in camelCase).

-Remember that `::mf/props :native` should probably be a default, so all components you
+Remember that `::mf/props :native` should probably be a default, so
-define should have that metadata; In any case, that does not affect at all what is said in
+all components you define should have that metadata.
-the previous paragraph.

-For syntax convenience, if the component is named with an `*` at the end of the name or it
+For convenience, if the component is named with an `*` at the end of
-uses the `::mf/props-destructuring :lisp-to-camel` prop in the metadata along with
+the name or it has the `::mf/props-destructuring :lisp-to-camel` prop
+in the metadata along with `::mf/props :native`, the destructuring can
-`::mf/props :native`, the destructuring can use the lisp-case and the macro will automatically
+use the lisp-case and the macro will automatically access the value
-access the value with camelCase from the props.
+with camelCase from the props.

 ```
 (mf/defc button*